Traveling to Hawaii in December

 Hawaii Weather in December

 A typical December day in Hawaii sees temperatures sitting in the low 80s.
-December is one of the best times of the year to see poinsettias in their natural habitat.
+December is one of the best times to see poinsettias in their natural habitat.
 The evenings can get a little chilly, and it is not uncommon to see the temperatures dip into the upper 60s.
 Although it might seem a little cold for the Pacific, it is nothing a light jacket or sweater won’t take care of quickly.

 December is the rainiest month in Hawaii.
 However, it still does not pose much of an issue.
 Showers tend to come in short little bursts, lasting no more than about 10 minutes.
 You will want to carry an umbrella or lightweight rain jacket with you—just in case.
 However, in most cases, rain tends to fall at night in Hawaii.

-If the rain worries you, consider booking your stay on the leeward side of the islands as they tend to be drier.
+If the rain worries you, consider booking your stay on the leeward side of the islands, as they tend to be drier.
 You can also look at the islands with the least rain in December, which include Big Island and Maui.

 Hawaii Crowds in December

-The end of the month gets pretty busy in Hawaii with people flocking to this tropical paradise for the holidays.
+The end of the month gets pretty busy in Hawaii, with people flocking to this tropical paradise for the holidays.
 December is the most active tourist season for the islands.
-However, the rest of the month is tranquil making it a lovely choice for a winter getaway.
+However, the rest of the month is tranquil, making it a lovely choice for a winter getaway.

 Hawaii Costs in December